 Note: The VR Experience is not recommended for children under the age 13 and people with certain medical conditions.
+Glasses cannot be worn under the headset, but the focus can adjust to most vision types.
 Please read the health and safety notice before you book.

 In David Attenborough’s First Life VR, visitors travel back 540 million years as Attenborough reveals the dawn of life on Earth and introduces us to its earliest inhabitants, exploring ancient oceans and interacting with extinct sea creatures.

 Long-extinct animals such as the whimsically built Opabinia, the fearsome-looking Anomalocaris and the spiny, worm-like Hallucigenia will be brought vividly alive in a fully immersive VR experience.